LycusXIII/Snake-Game/README.md

 This project relies on the `turtle` library, which is part of the standard Python library.

-### **Contributing**

-Contributions are welcome!
-Feel free to fork this repository, make changes, and submit a pull request.

 **Enjoy playing your Snake game!**